Tips for maintaining your company registration with ASIC

 If you no longer need your company, consider applying to ASIC for voluntary deregistration.
 Before doing so, you should ensure that all financial products and services held in the company name are closed, and you may wish to seek advice from your accountant or financial adviser.
 Further information on how to deregister a company may be found on ASIC’s website.

-When a company is deregistered, the bank may take steps to freeze any accounts held in the name of the deregistered company.
-This means you will not be able to access or transact on the bank accounts.
+When a company is deregistered, the bank is required to freeze any account(s) held in the name of the deregistered company.
+This means you will not be able to access or transact on the account(s) other than to make repayments to the account(s).

 If the company is not reinstated, the bank may:

-The rightful owner may be able to claim credit balances that have been remitted to ASIC.
+The rightful owner may be able to claim funds that have been remitted to ASIC.

 Funds sent to ASIC on behalf of a deregistered company will be searchable on ASIC's MoneySmart website.
 Any party wishing to claim should go to How to claim money owed to a deregistered company for more information.